 You have to become aware of and work with your inner voice to help it help you find happiness and success – whatever that means to you.

-I just recently encountered a charming little book, Self by Dawn Sinclair and Bahia Makhoul, which in a very simple, child-like verses deals with the issue of holding onto the real you and honoring her.
+I just recently encountered a charming little book, Self by Dawn Sinclair and Bahia Makhoul, which in very simple, child-like verses deals with the issue of holding onto the real you and honoring her.
 The book speaks to a “she” but is applicable to us all.

-Here’s some of Self’s beautiful wisdom on how to be your own friend, be kind, and be yourself.
+Here’s some of Self’s beautiful wisdom on how to be your own friend, be kind to you, and be yourself.

 Better than anyone, she knows your hopes and dreams, so don’t let her go.